TRILOGY STATUS UPDATE...

 Let people see it, walk it, live it.
 Then grow it.

-This concept is what I now call the Cross-Fade Model—inspired by the editing technique I’ve used in music and video: a slow blend from one scene into another.
+This dual economic system concept is what I now call the Cross-Fade Model—inspired by the editing technique I’ve used in music and video: a slow blend from one scene into another.
 Gentle.
 Seamless.
 Familiar.
 Evolution through demonstration, not disruption.

 This is the foundation of Lumos City—and this article, The Great Transition, will be its first clear signal.